misan/py_romans_font/README.md

 `visual_vector.py` allows you to create a PDF of the nesting performed by the https://github.com/misan/packing2D project using the Bin-??.txt file output.

 ## License
-I was worried about the origins of the font I used, but after some digging with Hershey Fonts.
+I was worried about the origins of the font I used, but after some digging with Hershey Fonts, comparing it with the one I was using, it seems to be the same font.

 The Hershey Fonts are a set of vector fonts with a liberal license.
 ```